Genebio/nextflow_metagenomic_ampliseq_quick/docs/usage.md

 - QIIME2's reference taxonomy databases will have regions matching the amplicon extracted with primer sequences.
 - DADA2, Kraken2, and QIIME2 have specific parameters to accept custom databases (but theoretically possible with all classifiers)

-Parameter guidance is given in [nf-core/ampliseq website parameter documentation](https://nf-co.re/ampliseq/parameters/#taxonomic-assignment).
+Parameter guidance is given in [ampliseq website parameter documentation](https://nf-co.re/ampliseq/parameters/#taxonomic-assignment).
 Citations are listed in [`CITATIONS.md`](CITATIONS.md).

 ### Multiple region analysis with Sidle